Sergey-Krutous/one-week-e-commerce/README.md

 Awesome Nested Set gem was selected as the most popular gem in "Active Record Nesting" section of the Ruby Toolbox: https://www.ruby-toolbox.com/categories/Active_Record_Nesting.

+I was updating some of migrations given I was the only developer and could run `rake db:migrate:redo`.
+When working within a team the migrations should be incrementally added instead of modified.

 ### Testing strategy

 Admin section of the application was tested with controller RSpec tests because: